VectorPoint-Analytics/IUGC2025/README.md

 # IUGC2025
-This repository contains the official code for our paper Adversarially Finetuned Self-Supervised Framework for "Automated Landmark Detection in Intrapartum Ultrasound" at MICCAI 2025
+This repository contains the code for our paper submitted at MICCAI 2025 for Intrapartum Ultrasound Grand Challenge